I4got2eat/EmployeeBackend/README.md

 ```
 npm start
 ```
-all thats left is to Proceed to [localhost:3000](http://localhost:3000/) in the web.
+Proceed to [localhost:3000](http://localhost:3000/) in the web and thats it.

+Created by Mykolas Sanda